jad-rabehi/Planning-Control-NonLinear/Readme.md

-# Path Plannig and Control for Robotic Systems
+# Plannig and Control for Robotic Systems
 ---

-Codes in this repository are mainly based on my simulations done while following the MOOC [RobMOOC](https://www.ensta-bretagne.fr/jaulin/robmooc.html) by Prof. Luc Jaulin about *Control of Nonlinear Robotic Systems*.
+Codes in this repository are mainly based on my simulations done while following the MOOC [RobMOOC](https://www.ensta-bretagne.fr/jaulin/robmooc.html) by Prof. Luc Jaulin, on *Control of Nonlinear Robotic Systems*.

 Almost of codes are in Matlab, but there are some of them in Python.